Find Trade Colleges

 The states with the most job growth for Laundry and Dry-Cleaning Worker are Utah, Colorado, and Florida.
 Watch out if you plan on working in Wisconsin, Missouri, or Georgia.
 These states have the worst job growth for this type of profession.

-How Much Does a Laundry and Dry-Cleaning Worker Make?
+Salary for a Laundry and Dry-Cleaning Worker

-The typical yearly salary for Laundry and Dry-Cleaning Workers is somewhere between $18,120 and $32,530.
+The salary for Laundry and Dry-Cleaning Workers ranges between about $18,120 and $32,530 a year.

 undefined